MarinhoLab/sas_robot_driver_kuka/README.md

 ### Troubleshooting realtime problems

-I have tested the driver with a considerable load in the machine, including CoppeliaSim (part of the example), Firefox, PyCharm, etc open.
+I have tested the driver with a considerable load in the machine, including CoppeliaSim (part of the example), Firefox, PyCharm, etc. open.

 What I have found so far is that the connection is robust, with no interruptions.

-The problem I've found is related to Ubuntu 24.04 and wired connections.
+#### Unreliable network profiles

 If the wired connection is in the `Connecting` status, it fails randomly, frequently, and fast.
-This is followed by a `Connection failure` Ubuntu error that popus up.
+This is followed by a `Connection failure` Ubuntu error that pops up.

-Re-applying the settings to the necessary manual IP address will change the state to `Connected.` In the `connected` state, I have not yet witnessed a connection drop.

-At this stage, I do not know why the connection settings are not being saved properly.
-However, this workaround seems to be effective.
+Although I cannot pinpoint the source of this issue, manually re-applying the settings **temporarily** fixed the issue.

+To solve it permanently, in the system admin account, I deleted the wired network profile and redefined it with the correct configuration.